The Human Health and Performance Risks for Space Exploration Missions book,

 further improve the risk research rating to achieve a Controlled rating.

-A risk is deemed to have a research rating of Unacceptable if based on available evidence, the projected mission
+A risk is deemed to have a research rating of Uncontrolled if based on available evidence, the projected mission

 architecture (with assumptions on DRM-specific vehicle design and operations constraints) will not provide the